-Intervention logic Indicator Increased use of telemedicine; improved medical diagnostics, particularly for the elderly, through remote consultation made possible by increased bandwidth By means of extending the use of telemedicine, the number of medical cases requiring off-Island referral will be reduced Substantially enhanced possibilities for using Internet for school and education purposes SHG to adopt a policy guaranteeing that all school-age children can access free Internet at school sites at certain times Improved social care policy is to be adopted and implemented, using online case management system, in line with modern good practice St Helena to have a fully- operational case management system for social care and the police To support the disabled and people with Special Educational Needs it is proven that improved technology can have a dramatically positive impact on their lives and their outcomes All disabled people and people with a Special Educational Need to be offered an assessment and to have individual care plans developed, based on their specific needs.
+Intervention logic Indicator Delivering increased speed and capacity of telecommunications to St Helena will have a substantial positive impact on the local population as well as on tourists Commencement of delivery of the preferred solution A marine survey is required to ensure all risks where possible are mitigated for the successful delivery of the sub marine cable Marine survey commences Increased use of telemedicine; improved medical diagnostics, particularly for the elderly, through remote consultation made possible by increased bandwidth By means of extending the use of telemedicine, the number of medical cases requiring off-Island referral will be reduced Substantially enhanced possibilities for using Internet for school and education purposes SHG to adopt a policy guaranteeing that all school-age children can access free Internet at school sites at certain times Improved social care policy is to be adopted and implemented, using online case management system, in line with modern good practice St Helena to have a fully- operational case management system for social care and the police To support the disabled and people with Special Educational Needs it is proven that improved technology can have a dramatically positive impact on their lives and their outcomes All disabled people and people with a Special Educational Need to be offered an assessment and to have individual care plans developed, based on their specific needs.
 The sub marine cable is installed (landed in St Helena) Sub marine cable has arrived and is being linked to the on island network Reduction in overseas referrals for health diagnostics and treatment will enable people to remain close to their families while receiving medical interventions.
 Increased Internet bandwidth will enable access to modern procedures, not currently available on the Island More people will be able to access remote diagnostics in a timely manner, and the need for overseas referrals will reduce.
 To enable disabled people and people with a Special Educational Need to reach their true potential and to gain further independence, specialist technology provided through an assessed care plan can be transformational.
 All disabled people and people with a Special Educational Need who have been assessed are receiving a bespoke care plan, making the best possible use of new technology Improved connectivity of households and businesses will have a substantial positive impact on all socio-economic conditions on the Island Islanders and tourists are able to access faster Internet speeds

-$^{12}$ Care plans are individually-assessed programmes of support for individuals with additional needs, and are delivered by health, social care and education services.
+$^{-13}$ Care plans are individually-assessed programmes of support for individuals with additional needs, and are delivered by health, social care and education services.